-Salary sacrificing into super is effectively a long-term wealth strategy that may help to grow your retirement savings over time.
+Salary sacrificing into super is a long-term wealth strategy that may help to grow your retirement savings over time.

-This means you’re not just relying on your employer’s regular super contribution of 9.5 per cent to save for your future.
+Salary sacrificing into super is about sacrificing some of your income now, to save for your retirement later.
+It means you’re not just relying on your employer’s regular Superannuation Guarantee contribution of 9.5 per cent to save for your future.

-Salary sacrificing into super offers a number of benefits.
-These include:
+Salary sacrificing into super offers several benefits.

 There are a couple of important things to keep in mind if you’re thinking about salary sacrificing into super.

 This article was prepared by BT, a part of Westpac Banking Corporation ABN 33 007 457 141, AFSL and Australian Credit Licence 233714.
-This information is current as at 9 July 2019.
+This information is current as at 18 August 2020.

 This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 It does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to these factors before acting on it.
 This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 No company in the Westpac group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.
 BT cannot give tax advice.
 Any tax considerations outlined in this article are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
 The tax implications of investing in property, shares or superannuation can impact individual situations differently and you should seek specific advice from a registered tax agent or registered tax (financial adviser).